 Visitor Centers in Lassen

-With two visitor centers in the park, find maps, junior ranger booklets, restrooms along with interpretive areas at each.
-Learn about seasonal park ranger programming too.
+There are two visitor centers in the park.
+At each, you can find maps, junior ranger booklets, restrooms, and interpretive areas.
+You can also learn about seasonal park ranger programming.

 Kohm Yah-Mah-Nee Visitor Center

-Find a cafe with salads, sandwiches, coffee drinks, soft drinks and ice cream along with a gift store.
-Wifi is available too.
+You can find a cafe with salads, sandwiches, coffee drinks, soft drinks and ice cream, along with a gift store.
+Wi-Fi is available, too.

 Loomis Museum